James Brochin: Post-senatorial career

 In November 2024, after Johnny Olszewski was elected to the U.S. House of Representatives, Brochin applied to fill the remainder of Olszewski's term as Baltimore County Executive.
 His candidacy was supported by Baltimore County State's Attorney Scott Shellenberger.
 While campaigning for the seat, Brochin told members of the Baltimore County Council that he would cut the budgets of all county agencies, except for public safety and code enforcement, to address the county's incoming budgetary issues, and pledged not to increase county taxes.
-He also pledged to expand the county's agreement 287(g) agreement with U.S. Immigration and Customs Enforcement, promising to seek the deportation of anyone convicted of a felony or serious misdemeanor while staying in the county illegally and citing the murder of Rachel Morin for his positions on immigration.
+He also pledged to expand the county's cooperation efforts with U.S. Immigration and Customs Enforcement, promising to seek the deportation of anyone convicted of a felony or serious misdemeanor while staying in the county illegally and citing the murder of Rachel Morin for his positions on immigration.
 On January 7, 2025, the Baltimore County Council voted to elect state senator Kathy Klausmeier as the next Baltimore County Executive.